hohsieh/hec-ras-docker/README.md

 docker run -it --name hec-ras -v /your/project/data/dir:/project -v /your/results/dir:/results <containerid>
 ```

-If you configured s3 buckets in your runscript, then skip mounting local directories:
+If you configured s3 buckets in your `config` file, then skip mounting local directories:

 ```
 docker run -it --name hec-ras <containerid>